maryrosecook/coquette/README.md

 Calls `update()` and `draw()` on every object added to it.

 Objects are added to the `Updater` module.
-Each tick - each sixtieth of a second or so - the module calls the `update()` function, if it exists, of each object, then calls the `draw()` function, if it exists, of each object.
+Each tick - each sixtieth of a second or so - the module calls the `update()` function, if it exists, on each object, then calls the `draw()` function, if it exists, on each object.

 The main game object is automatically added to the `Updater` module.
 Its `update()` and `draw()` functions are called before any other entity's.